arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-10.md

 GUI:
 added login.xhtml, signup.xhtml
-update index.xhtml and singup.xhtml
+update index.xhtml and layout.xhtml

-TODO update error handling in login.xhtml, signup.xhtml
+TODO update Selenium, also in 11

 tests:
 updated ResetService for new entities added MatchStatsServiceTest

+Selenium:
+abstract LayoutPO (all others extend it)
+SignUpPO
+testCreateAndLogoutUser

 Solutions to this exercise can be found in the `intro/exercises/quiz-game/part-10` module.

+Note: to avoid copy&paste of the same code, the solution for `part-10` does use the code of `test-utils` as library.